jupyterhealth/jupyter-health-software/README.md

 # jupyter-health-software

-A private repository to track issues for the JupyterHealth Software Team.
+A repository to track issues for the JupyterHealth Software Team.